-A Doppler ultrasound is a noninvasive test that can be used to estimate your blood flow through blood vessels by bouncing high-frequency sound waves (ultrasound) off circulating red blood cells.
+A Doppler ultrasound is a noninvasive test that can be used to estimate the blood flow through your blood vessels by bouncing high-frequency sound waves (ultrasound) off circulating red blood cells.
 A regular ultrasound uses sound waves to produce images, but can't show blood flow.

 A Doppler ultrasound may help diagnose many conditions, including:

 - Poorly functioning valves in your leg veins, which can cause blood or other fluids to pool in your legs (venous insufficiency)

 - Heart valve defects and congenital heart disease

 - Decreased blood circulation into your legs (peripheral artery disease)